adityabisoi/github-rest-api-v3/README.md

 [![Build Status](https://travis-ci.org/adityabisoi/github-rest-api-v3.svg?branch=main)](https://travis-ci.org/adityabisoi/github-rest-api-v3)
 # github-rest-api-v3
-GitHub REST API playground

-You can access it [here](https://adityabisoi.github.io/github-rest-api-v3/)
+This repo holds the code for the GitHub REST API playground.
+You can access the API [here](https://adityabisoi.github.io/github-rest-api-v3/)

 ## Installation
 * Fork and clone the project to your local machine